 - A yummy spread with fun cauldrons and serving trays

-- Paper bats, moons, and other Halloween figures
+- Paper bats, moons, and other Halloween figures, like Good Housekeeping suggests.

 - Upbeat Halloween music